troupeit/TroupeITv2/PROBLEMS.md

 PROBLEMS.md
 ----------
+- Need to replace threesixtyplay/react audio playback in general in the face of HTML5 audio

 - Tooltips gone, need to figure that out

 - Automatic tab switching / resetting in EventsApp (cannot control Tabs?)

 - Pagination gone (have to migrate to pagy but was only using it for bhofmember)